umutdinceryananer/FX-Risk-Calculator/README.md

 ### Postman Collection
 - Import `postman/fx-risk-calculator.postman_collection.json` for a curated set of health, portfolio, position, rates, and metrics requests.
 - Pair it with the environment file `postman/fx-risk-calculator.postman_environment.json` to populate `{{baseUrl}}`, `{{portfolioId}}`, and other reusable variables.
-- Run â€œCreate Portfolioâ€ first to set `portfolioId`, then create positions before issuing metrics calls.
+- Run "Create Portfolio" first to set `portfolioId`, then create positions before issuing metrics calls.
 Use the manual refresh request to pull fresh rates when needed.

 ## Portfolio API
 - `GET /api/v1/portfolios?page=<page>&page_size=<limit>` lists portfolios with pagination metadata.